nichtich/git-vain/README.md

+# git vain

 Q: Would you lose any work if your local clone of a git repository were lost?

 A: Run this script to find out.

 The script is useful to check the state of your project and what needs to be cleaned up.
 It checks for

  * whether this is a git repository at all
  * untracked files